Why Does Grief Come In Waves?

 In this blog post, I cover a few reasons for why grief comes in waves.
 I’ll talk about some of the common myths around grief processing as well and how you can better understand your own grief process.
 While the focus of this post is grief related to the loss of a person, the information shared here is applicable to other types of loss as well.

-My name is Halle M. Thomas and I’m a therapist in the states of Colorado and Oregon.
-My private practice Chicory Counseling focuses on individual therapy and couples counseling.
-I work with people who are seeking support around racial identity, grief, chronic illness, and interracial relationships.
+My name is Halle M. Thomas and I’m an anxiety therapist in the states of Colorado and Oregon.
+My private practice Chicory Counseling focuses on individual therapy for millennial professionals struggling with anxiety.

 Loss is one experience that all people will experience in their lifetime and yet, in the United States we happen to live in a culture that struggles to acknowledge how grief affects people.